← Back to Blog

 Before you even showcase projects, make sure your resume and LinkedIn profile are updated and aligned with your target roles.

-Add keywords like “SQL,” “data visualization,” “business insights,” and “dashboard reporting” to help recruiters find you.
+• Add keywords like "SQL," "data visualization," "business insights," and "dashboard reporting"

-Keep your LinkedIn summary concise but impactful — this is often the first thing hiring managers see.
+• Keep your LinkedIn summary concise but impactful

 2. Highlight Your Technical Skills

-Your portfolio should instantly show what tools and technologies you excel in.
-List your proficiency in:
+Your portfolio should instantly show what tools and technologies you excel in:

 Pro tip: Include short, code-focused examples or screenshots from dashboards so your skills are visually obvious.